stelzinga/MF/MGT_80.Tools.md

 Modern day Bujo can be done *digitally* which has several advantages over the notebook implementation.
 The framework discussed here, called *BuJo* (upper case 'J') is used within the Management Framework and is *adapted* from the original Bujo.
 BuJo forms the basis for *BuJo MSS*, see section below.

 ### BuJo Basics
-The basic requirement for BuJo is a Note Taking app like MS OneNote or Standard Notes, see also [## Notes].
+The basic requirement for BuJo is a Note Taking app like MS OneNote or Standard Notes.

 ### BuJo Concepts
 There are several concepts involved in BuJo which are derived from standard Bujo.